emacs-ng/emacs-ng/docs/handbook/getting-started.md

 C. Those bindings are in the crate emacs and are used by other crates through importing them from the emacs crate.

-The crate ng-bindgen holds the code that is responsible for generating the bindings.
+The crate codegen holds the code that is responsible for generating the bindings.

 There's an ongoing effort to explain how emacs-ng is built on top of